dbj-data/dbj_c/README.md

 <h1> dbj_capi </h1>

-dbj specific C top level
+## dbj specific top level C

-The collection of top level C headers.
-Meaning they are or should be used in all of C and possibly C++ code.
+The collection of top level standard C. Meaning: this is or should be used in all of C and possibly C++ code.

 ## How to use

-- put the folder above on the path
+- put the folder above this folder, on the path
-- eg f:/machine_wide
+- eg  `f:/machine_wide` goes to  path
-- Include (for example) `#include <dbj_capi/ccommon.h> `
+  - were this is in `f:/machine_wide/dbj_capi`

-## CAVEAT EMPTOR
+- Include as (for example) `#include <dbj_capi/ccommon.h> `

-### This code is [standard C](http://www.open-std.org/jtc1/sc22/wg14/www/standards.html#9899) code.
+## NOTES

-By that we mean
+- This code is [standard C](http://www.open-std.org/jtc1/sc22/wg14/www/standards.html#9899) code.

-- Compile on Windows 10
+- We work only on Windows 10
-- Use the 64 bit clang-cl compiler (comes with Visual Studio 2019)
+  - Usig the 64 bit clang-cl compiler (comes with Visual Studio 2019)
     - cl.exe (aka MSVC) can not be used
     - this is because MSVC is not [standard C](http://www.open-std.org/jtc1/sc22/wg14/www/standards.html#9899) compiler.
 - Why WIN32?
   - Windows is built on WIN32
-  - MS STL is based on WIN32 we are based on WIN32.
-And
+    - MS STL is based on WIN32, thus all is based on WIN32
   - WIN32 is ANSI C API.
-    - with some extensions but not the level of [standard C](http://www.open-std.org/jtc1/sc22/wg14/www/standards.html#9899)
+    - with some extensions but not on the level of [standard C](http://www.open-std.org/jtc1/sc22/wg14/www/standards.html#9899)

-## Which C?
+## Which C, exactly?

   **[standard C](http://www.open-std.org/jtc1/sc22/wg14/www/standards.html#9899)** with available clang/gcc extensions.